omarahmed93/graduation-project/README.md

 - **Integrating image features** into the prescription prediction model

 > Example use cases:
-> - Extract features from chest X-rays or MRI scans
 > - Analyze scanned handwritten prescriptions
 > - Enhance model performance by combining visual and textual data